 Why Do I Keep Getting Boils On My Face

+Facial Boils: Without examining you and further details, it is difficult to answer definitively, some possibilities: cystic acne can cause this and often requires complex strategy with cleansing, topical and/or oral antibiotics and retinoid treatment.
 Recurrent boils can also be from MRSA and that requires following a decontamination protocol to eradicate the bacteria in your nose, clothing, linens and pets. ...Read more

 Buttock boils: Boils of the buttocks region develop from a number of things.
 Some of those include the the high moisture related to the region, as well as poor hygiene and proximity of the buttock to the rectum, which increases the amount of bacteria and debris within the buttocks area.
 This provides a great environment for boils to develop. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Why do i keep getting boils in the bikini area?

 - Talk to a dermatologist online for free